The Staves: Career

 The Staves joined the live line-up of Bon Iver for the latter's Asia tour in late February and early March 2016.

-On 24 November 2017, The Staves released The Way is Read − a full-length album created in conjunction with NYC-based chamber music ensemble yMusic.
+On 24 November 2017, The Staves released The Way is Read − an album created in conjunction with the New York-based chamber music ensemble yMusic.
 This album is available on vinyl, via the streaming service TIDAL in both normal and high quality MQA (Master Quality Authenticated) formats, and as an MP3 download.
-There is no CD version available yet.
+There is no CD version available.

-In October/November 2018 they supported First Aid Kit on their Rebel Heart tour.
+In October and November 2018, they supported First Aid Kit on their Rebel Heart tour.

-In January 2020, The Staves announced that Emily Staveley-Taylor would not take part in touring, following the birth of her daughter.
+In January 2020, the Staves announced that Emily Staveley-Taylor would not take part in touring, following the birth of her daughter.

-In March 2020, The Staves announced they would be performing at the Glastonbury festival in 2020.
+In March 2020, the Staves announced they would be performing at the Glastonbury Festival in 2020.
 But due to concerns over the 2019–20 coronavirus pandemic, the festival had to be cancelled.

 On 5 February 2021, their third studio album Good Woman was released via Atlantic Records UK and Nonesuch Records.
-The album was produced by John Congleton and charted at number 13 in the UK albums chart.
+The album was produced by John Congleton and charted at number 13 in the UK Albums Chart.

+In November 2023, the Staves announced their fifth LP, All Now, and released the title track, having previously shared another song from the record, "You Held It All".
+The album will be their first as a two-piece, after the departure of Emily Staveley-Taylor.

 Personal lives

 The sisters learned to play guitar from their father while growing up in Watford.
 As children, they aspired to create a sketch comedy television programme together.
 They enjoy Guinness and are vocal in challenging tropes about sensitive wilderness-bound artists that dominate modern folk music culture.

 In addition to touring with Bon Iver and producing If I Was with Justin Vernon, the sisters have become friends with the Wisconsin-born musician.

-In summer 2018, the sisters' mother, Jean, a former teacher who had encouraged them to follow their dream of making music, died.
+In mid 2018, the sisters' mother, Jean, a former teacher who had encouraged them to follow their dream of making music, died.

 In 2019, Emily became a mother to a daughter called Margo.